refinery/refinerycms-news/readme.md

 ## About

-__Refinery's news plugin allows you to post updates to the news section of your website.__
+__Refinery's news engine allows you to post updates to the news section of your website.__

 Key features: